kamyarghiam/CMU-UCC/_initiatives/Case Competition.md

 ---
-layout: default
+layout: initiative
 name: Case Competition
 blurb: This is the Case Competition blurb.

 ---

-# Case Competition test
+# Main Content

+This is some test content.
+Add links to resources, announce competition winners, etc.